AlexCharlton/hyperscene-chicken/README.md

 #### Memory management
     [procedure] (set-node-pool-size!
 SIZE)

 Hyperscene uses memory pools to store its data relating to nodes, which makes creation and deletion of nodes and scenes quick.
 For best performance, set the node pool size to be as large as the greatest number of nodes that will be needed for a scene.
+When a scene is created with `make-scene` its node pool is set to this size.
 Defaults to `4096`.

 ### Pipelines